skip to Main Content

 1. Will a Dog Belly Band Work?

 I never recommend belly bands unless your dog has a medical condition.
 Even then, it’s best to check with your vet.
 Belly bands can be very uncomfortable for your dog, and if they’re too tight, they can hurt your dog.
+A band can also allow urine to sit against the skin and cause urine scalding or ascending urinary tract infections.

-If your dog peeing indoors is rooted in behavior such as anxiety, or territorial marking, it’s much better to address the root cause.
+If your dog peeing indoors is rooted in behavior, such as anxiety or territorial marking, it’s much better to address the root cause.

 2. Do Pee Pads Help Train Your Dog?